microscaler/tinkerbell/docs/mdbook/src/whitepapers/Tinkerbell_Architectural_Advantages_over_Gemini-clis_Large-Context_Model.md

 Rather than merely storing more tokens, Tinkerbell fundamentally reshapes how context is managed, ensuring more precise, efficient, scalable, and reliable autonomous agentic development.

----

-Let me know if you'd like to refine any aspects further—or if you're ready, we can continue drafting the remaining critical ADRs!